 For most other kids with behavioral issues, the higher levels of excitement or anxiety in the home at this time of year can lead to lower impulse control.
 Kids have less structure to contain their excitement and emotions.
 This creates two things.
 One is that you will see your child acting out more.
 Two is that the meltdowns you see will be more frequent and more intense.

-New rule: no complaining about the in-laws from December 15th to January 3rd.
 I always suggest this to parents.
-Make a pact with your spouse that neither of you will complain about your in-laws from December 15th to January 3rd.
+Make a pact with your spouse that neither of you will complain about your in-laws from Thanksgiving to January 3rd.
 Keep a journal instead and write in it.
 If you can’t stand your mother-in-law, don’t complain to your spouse about it, especially in front of the kids.
 Write in the journal, and keep it to yourself.
 It’s not a good time to share these thoughts with your spouse.

 Knowing when to let go on spending is particularly important for divorced families.
 You have two scenarios.
 The first is where the parents are still very antagonistic about each other.
 I’ve seen endless deep pockets competition in these families that is completely ineffective.
 If your relationship with your ex-spouse is strained, don’t compete with her by buying too many Christmas gifts for the kids, and don’t buy more than you can afford.

 Have a rule that says, the toys that the other parent buys stay at their home.
 So you play with that at daddy’s house, but not here.
 Keep it simple.
 Don’t justify it.